 You don’t have to share any credit card or banking information with the Paribus app, and you get 100% of the money you save.

 Paribus offers late shipping compensation, but as far as we can tell, this only works with Amazon purchases — and the results are spotty.
 The feature previously worked with Walmart orders, but the company was removed from Paribus’ list of partner merchants in July 2020.

 Amazon’s guaranteed shipping policy is pretty specific on what qualifies as a late order for a refund or incentive.
 Notably, the language of the policy suggests that you’re only entitled to a refund if you actually paid for shipping — which means that late Amazon Prime deliveries would not be eligible.

 It also explicitly states that they won’t refund shipping fees for “circumstances beyond our control, such as a strike, natural disaster, or severe winter storm.”
 (We’re looking at you, COVID-19.)

-That said, Amazon’s policy seems to be continually evolving, and whether the shipping rebate goes through may just depend on who is providing customer service on that day.
-Other bloggers that have tested Paribus’ success at getting late shipping rebates have received an extra month of Prime or Amazon gift cards for their trouble.
+That said, Amazon’s policy seems to be continually evolving, and whether the shipping compensation goes through may just depend on who is providing customer service on that day.
+Other bloggers that have tested Paribus’ success at getting late shipping compensation have received an extra month of Prime or Amazon gift cards for their trouble.